EMG Aircraft Noise Policy

-There is also a safety risk presented by increasing air traffic and residents feel that built-up areas should be avoided by air traffic when there are alternatives available.
-This is a matter for CASA.
+There is also a safety risk presented by increasing air traffic flying only by Visual Flight Rules and residents strongly feel that built-up areas should be avoided by air traffic when there are

-This policy represents the position of the East Melbourne Group in seeking alleviation of this problem which has been steadily getting worse over recent months.
+This policy represents the position of the East Melbourne Group in seeking alleviation of this problem which has been steadily getting worse over several years.

-The term aircraft in this policy includes helicopters and fixed wing aircraft.
+The term aircraft in this policy includes helicopters and fixed wing aircraft, including large passenger

 The need for police and other official emergency and defence aircraft to operate from time to time whilst on emergency activity over East Melbourne is acknowledged and accepted.

-No pilot training to occur over East Melbourne.
+No pilot training should occur over East Melbourne.

-Aircraft which do not comply with or are exempt from official noise standards must not be permitted to fly over East Melbourne.
+Aircraft which do not comply with or are exempt from official noise standards should not be permitted to fly over East Melbourne.

-Sightseeing and joy flight aircraft must confine their flights to the south of the MCG.
+Sightseeing and joy flight aircraft should confine their flights to the south of the MCG.

-Aircraft flying point to point should take flight paths over freeways and Port Phillip Bay and should avoid residential areas.
+Aircraft flying point to point should take flight paths over transport corridors, including freeways and Port Phillip Bay and should avoid residential areas.